Gowee/traceroute-map-panel/README.md

     2. In query editor, toggle the text edit mode by clicking the pen icon and enter the query.
 See [the query section](#query-in-grafana).
     3. At the bottom of the edtior, choose *FORMAT AS Table* instead of *Time Series*.
 6. Setup Geo IP service provider, optionally.

+## Notes
+The panel is not really time-series aware in the sense that it expects only static route path for one src-dest pair.
+If there is dynamic routing (e.g. multiple route paths for one src-dest pair), which is not distinguishable from the data, the paths displayed on the map may get messy.
+So it is generally a good idea to hardcode the `$timeFilter` to be a small range, such as `now() - 5m < time` (recent 5 mins) to circumvent the case.

+The Geo IP resolving is sequential, instead of concurrent, in the current implementation.
+So it is predicatable that the map keeps loading for a long while at the first time.
+The resolving result is then cached in sessionStorage.